 English, Mathematics, Chemistry, Physics, Biology, Geography, History, Music, French, Creative Arts, Computer Science, Physical Education and Religious Studies.

-The school curriculum at Key stage 4 (years 9 -11) consists of a traditional set of compulsory subjects.
-Students are encouraged to follow an EBacc programme with the opportunity to study up to ten GCSEs.
+The curriculum at Key stage 4 (years 9 -11) consists of a traditional set of compulsory subjects as well as a diverse choice of optional subjects.
+Students are strongly encouraged to follow an EBacc programme with the opportunity to study up to ten GCSEs.
 This prepares students well for further study at A level and beyond, as well as a range of technical and vocational studies.

 GCSE examination courses in English, Mathematics, Religious Studies, Geography and the Sciences begin in Year 9, to enable our students the best chance of attaining high GCSE results.
 This staggered start supports students’ learning and also leads to deeper understanding.